kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

 ## Get a snapshot

 To have a look at what is or was running in a given snapshot use `kosli environment get` command.
-You can use just the environment name as the argument, which will give you the latest snapshot, add `#` and snapshot name, to get a specific one, or `~n` where *n* is a number a number, to get *n-th* snapshot behind a current one:
+You can use just the environment name as the argument, which will give you the latest snapshot, add `#` and snapshot number, to get a specific one, or `~n` where *n* is a number, to get *n-th* snapshot behind a current one:

 ```
 $ kosli environment get aws-beta